witchy-mutant/blog/_posts/2015-01-18-Why-You-Should-Speak-At-Meetups-And-Conferences.markdown

 Your audience is your friend
 --
-[Enrico](https://twitter.com/ecampidoglio) made it excellent: "Your audience keeps its fingers crossed so that you perform well." (*wording was different probably*).
+[Enrico](https://twitter.com/ecampidoglio) made it excellent: "Your audience keeps its fingers crossed for you."

-They invested their time to listen to you, they're with you from the very beginning of your talk.
-They're not there to judge you, they are interested in what you have to say.
-Some of them are your friends, you'll talk with them after the talk.
+They invested their time to listen to you, they are supporters.
+They're not there to judge you, find inconsistencies in your arguments or reveal holes in your knowledge, they are interested in what you have to say.
+Some of them are your good friends, some of them may become ones if you continue discussion after your talk in more relaxed atmosphere.
+Don't be scared of your audience - embrace it!
+There may be a lot of wonderful people among them.

+Are you nervous?
+Don't worry, it's normal.
+Remember experts?
+They're stressed as well.
+Everybody has to overcome it.
+Sometimes it disappears magically after some time.
+Sometimes you have to do some tricks to overcome it but satisfaction after leaving it behind you is priceless.

 Content or fun
 --